Martine Inn – Pacific Grove Inn, a Special Treat For Racing Fans

 MG from Don Martine collection

-Martine Inn - Pacific Grove Bed and Breakfast #travel #trip #vacation #monterey #pacific-grove #inn #hotel #california If you look carefully off the patio in back you will spot a stain glass window that came from the original MG showroom in London.
+Martine Inn - Pacific Grove Bed and Breakfast #travel #trip #vacation #monterey #pacific-grove #inn #hotel #california If you look carefully off the patio in the back, you will spot a stained glass window that came from the original MG showroom in London.

 MG Window

-Even if you are not a fan of racing, the Martine Inn is an amazing place to stay.
-My wife wanted a picture of the seashore in front of the house and kept shooting more and more photos.
-“Every time I look it has changed and I want to capture that too”, she said.
-“I could sit and look at it all day long”.
+Even if you are not a racing fan, the Martine Inn is an amazing place to stay.
+My wife wanted a picture of the seashore in front of the house, so she kept shooting more and more photos.
+“Every time I look, it has changed, and I want to capture that too,” she said.
+“I could sit and look at it all day long.”

 Pacific Grove Coast in front of Martine Inn